-- 1.1.
-Students are expected to adhere to the progression, academic, and graduation standards and current policies for the University and this program. - 1.2.
-Students must establish and maintain a university email account.
-This account is free of charge and is active as long as a student remains enrolled at the university.
-The university assigned student email account is the official means of communication with all students enrolled at Metropolitan State.
-No other email account may be used as means of communication with faculty or staff.
+1.1.
+Students are expected to adhere to the progression, academic, and graduation standards and current policies for the university and this program.

+- 1.2.
+Students must establish and maintain a Minnesota State email account.
+This account is free of charge and is active as long as a student remains enrolled at any Minnesota State institution.
+The university-assigned student email account is the official means of communication with all students enrolled at Metro State.
+No other email account may be used as a means of communication with faculty or staff.
 This policy is enforced to protect faculty, staff, and student privacy. - 1.3.
-Students are expected to read their email on a regular basis to ensure that they are aware of information circulated by the CNHS.
-Official notification and announcements are all transmitted via Metropolitan State email.
+Students are expected to read their email on a regular basis to ensure that they are aware of information circulated by CNHS.
+Changes in policy and procedures, reminders of important dates, and announcements about financial aid are all transmitted via Metro State email.
 It is the students' responsibility to create accounts to use university services such as the library databases and online course management systems. - 1.4.
 The DNP program admits registered nurses and students are expected to maintain an active, unencumbered license to practice professional nursing in the state of Minnesota throughout the program.
-Students shall notify the Program Director or designee if any Board of Nursing acts against their license to practice.
+Students shall notify the program director or designee of any Board of Nursing acts against their license to practice.
 Failure to maintain a license and report actions may result in immediate dismissal from the program.